 Mushrooms are definitely having a moment.
 They stole the show at the V&A's Food: Bigger than the plate exhibition, showcasing their value in circular food cycles as oyster mushrooms bloomed on a bed of waste coffee grounds.
 If you haven't heard, they're kind of the new superheroes of the food world and, very soon, we may all be taking shelter under the nearest toadstool to avoid an environmental disaster.

-Now, an entire exhibition is being dedicated to the planet-saving properties of these flexible fungi.
-Somerset House will present Mushrooms: The Art, Design and Future of Fungi, which promises to be a diverse exploration of the role that mushrooms have played and will play across art, science, architecture and design.
+Now, an entire exhibition has been dedicated to the planet-saving properties of these flexible fungi.
+Somerset House presents Mushrooms: The Art, Design and Future of Fungi, a diverse exploration of the role that mushrooms have played (and will play) across art, science, architecture and design.